Budde77/flask-api-example/README.md

-# Flask RESTful API example
+# Flask RESTful API example Demo
 _(This repo is part of our [Free Flask Tutorial](https://flask-tutorial.com))_

 This repo shows how to create a simple RESTful API using the Flask web framework.
 Among the included features, you'll see how to: